nigel7023/DSA4213_2510_Group05/README.md

 ## Dataset
-This project uses three publicly available sarcasm datasets from Kaggle, covering news headlines, tweets, and Reddit comments.
+The Encoder portion of the project uses three publicly available sarcasm datasets from Kaggle, covering news headlines, tweets, and Reddit comments.
 These diverse sources help the model generalize across different writing styles and platforms.

 1. News Headlines (Sarcastic / Non-Sarcastic)